johnbeve/NCOR-Training-Hub/README.md

 ## Editing website content

 The website content is contained in the `docs/`, `docs/images/`, `docs/papers/`, `docs/slides/`, and `docs/flash-talks/` directories.
 Editing any of the `*.md` files or adding/changing an image **should** fire off an action to build and deploy the website.
-This github action can be checked by navigating to the `Actions` page:
+This GitHub action can be checked by navigating to the `Actions` page:

 ![github-actions-link](readme-images/github-actions-link.png)